tevaughan/modgraph/README.md

 ![33](33.png)

+## A Tool for Mathematical Art

+The purpose of the `modgraph` project is, for any integer N > 1 that one might pick, to produce a three-dimensional graph that is beautiful to behold.
+Thus the project might qualify as an effort at mathematical art.

+## Brief Mathematical Description

-For each positive integer N > 1, a unique set of two or more disjoint, directed graphs corresponds to the map of squared integers modulo N. The orbit of a point n under composition of the map
+For each integer N > 1, a unique set of two or more disjoint, directed graphs corresponds to the map of squared integers modulo N. The orbit of a point n under composition of the map

 <img src="https://latex.codecogs.com/svg.latex?f(n)=n^2\mod{N}"/>